 I love how easy it is to manage the quality checks capability.
 It’s simple to extend to the specific needs of your organization, team, or project.
 If any standard checks don’t appeal to you, it only takes a single, simple command to disable them for all future uses.
 If you have more specific needs around the kinds of SQL statements allowed, a template check lets you define patterns to look for in a flexible way.

 You can create as many checks as you want from that template.
 In fact, we worked closely with one of our current customers to test out a real-world configuration scenario while we developed quality checks.
 Their team provided us with a list of checks they wanted to run before committing a new change or during the integration build process for new changes.
 In about 30 minutes, I was able to configure all of their customized checks.
 Quality checks configuration is file-based, so it’s easy to share in a source code repo, an artifact repo, or any physical or cloud-based storage solution.
 Every person or automation job working with their changelog can now validate it from a single, consistent source.
 The command structure is simple.
 It’s a breeze to integrate as a quality gate in existing automation.

 Getting Started with Quality Checks

-Download the latest version of Liquibase (v4.5) to start using the new checks command.
-Liquibase Community edition (open source) users are limited to 5 checks per changelog or changelog group.
-To get free, unlimited access to quality checks, request a Pro license key through our free 30-day trial.
+Download the latest version of Liquibase (v4.5) and request a Pro license key through our free 30-day trial to start using the new checks command.
 You’ll receive a key that you can paste right into your current Liquibase properties file.